buysteve/docker/README.md

 # docker
-Taking Docker for a spin
+Taking Docker for a spin - edited